Skip to content

 Visa in Vietnam

-Philippine passport holders traveling for tourism in Vietnam are granted a free entry visa for twenty-one (21) days.
-You are required to apply for a tourist visa in the event of a visit extension.
+Philippine passport holders traveling for tourism in Vietnam are visa-exempt for a maximum of 21 days.
+In the event of a visit extension, you are required to apply for a visa.

 Climate in Ho Chi Minh City

 Situated in southeastern Vietnam, Ho Chi Minh City has a tropical climate.
-The city has distinct seasons; the dry season from December until April and the rain season from May until November.
+The city has distinct seasons; the dry season from December until April and the wet season from May through November.

 Best Time to Visit Ho Chi Minh City

 Measuring 1,650 kilometers, the weather in Vietnam varies in each region.
-South Vietnam has warm temperatures, with rains occurring from May to November.
+South Vietnam has warm temperatures with rains, which occurs from May to November.

 December to April